 Switch off between spirulina, chlorella, or algae tablets or add them to a green veggie juice for a super-boost.
 Other more common powerhouse foods are dark, leafy greens, berries of different colors, raw cacao, seaweed, mushrooms, and sweet potatoes.
 (Can you see the rainbow?)

 What from this list is already implemented in your daily life, and what elements could be easily, and joyfully, added?
-Join the Holistic Liberation Facebook group to share and for extra support as you make one small, healthy change, one step at a time.
+Let us know by commenting here, and subscribe to receive extra support as you make one small, healthy change, one step at a time.

 Jyllin, certified as a holistic healthcare practitioner in 2004, a bodyworker, and teacher of therapeutic yoga and creative movement, is committed to sharing environmentally and socially conscientious lifestyle tools that support liberation from addictive patterns of chronic stress.
 Learn more about Jyllin and The Holistic Liberation Program.